hdb/fastmask/docs/source/cli.md

 ## List

-`fastmask list` will return a Rich table of masked emails, optionally filtering results by active/blocked state, recent, used/unused status, etc.
+`fastmask list` will return a Rich table, json, or csv of masked emails, optionally filtering results by active/blocked state, recent, used/unused status, etc.

 Usage: